So what is appreciative inquiry anyway?

-Would you say you are the type of manager people leave or the type of leader that people stay for and want to work with?
+Would you say you are the type of manager who people leave or the type of leader that makes people stay and with whom they want to work?

-Are you trying to solve the problem with your staff or are you including them in creating a better reality?
+Are you trying to merely solve problems with your staff, or do you include them in creating a better reality?

 Do your employees trust you?
 How do you know?

 Happiness and Trust

 In a recent podcast with David Hain, Director of Transformation Partners, based in Cardiff, Wales, we discussed some scary statistics about the declining level of trust in organizations around the world, as well as the benefits of happiness and trust in the workplace.

 We then explored how the Appreciative Inquiry model can be used as a way to not only develop trust but also inspire others.

 Let’s start with the benefits of happiness at work.

 According to the Happiness at Work Global Index, empirical research involving 9,000 people from around the world reveals some astonishing findings.
 The data shows that employees who report being happiest at work: